top of page

 Overview of YouTube Influencer Marketing in Japan

 Japanese YouTube users exhibit unique behaviours compared to Western audiences.
 They value high-quality, well-produced content and engage with creators who offer authentic and relatable experiences.
-According to Google's data, over 71 million people in Japan (aged 18 and above) use YouTube, and more than 87% of people between their teens and 60s watch YouTube regularly.
+Google’s January 2025 ad-reach data puts YouTube’s Japanese audience at 78.7 million people, equal to 63.8 % of the total population and 72.3 % of internet users.
+A Cross Marketing survey (April 2025) found that 57.2% of adults aged 20–69 ranked YouTube as the platform they use most frequently, second only to LINE.
 This highlights the platform's extensive reach and influence within the country.

 Differences Between Japanese and Western YouTube Usage